jaszhix/Cinnamenu/README.md

 Cinnamenu
 ========

-Cinnamenu is full featured menu extension for Cinnamon.
-It is a fork and port of the GNOME Shell extension [Gnomenu](https://github.com/The-Panacea-Projects/cinnamenu) by The Panacea Projects.
+Cinnamenu is a full featured menu extension for Cinnamon.
+It is a fork and port of the GNOME Shell extension [Gnomenu](https://github.com/The-Panacea-Projects/gnomenu) by The Panacea Projects.

 ![screenshot](https://github.com/jaszhix/Cinnamenu/raw/master/screenshot.png)